WICG/origin-policy/policy-format.md

 The format of the strings is the same as those of the HTTP headers.
 (I.e., there is no further "JSON-ification" of the content security policies.)

-Just as with headers, you can chain multiple policies by either listing them as seperate strings in the array of strings, or by merging them into one string and separating them by a semicolon.
+Just as with headers, you can chain multiple policies by either listing them as seperate strings in the array of strings, or by merging them into one string and separating them by a comma.

-Any CSP applied via HTTP headers or `<meta>` tags is applied after those from the origin policy.
+Any CSP applied via HTTP headers or `<meta>` tags is applied after those from the origin policy, as if concatenated with a separating comma.

 Examples: